C4ptainCrunch/thesis/source/index.rst

 neither in advance or after the move has been played.

 When viewed under this angle, a game looks like this:
- * the game is in a state :math:`A`,
+ * the game is in state :math:`A`,
- * the player plays his turn, the board changes deterministically,
+ * the player plays his turn and the board changes deterministically,
  * the game is in state :math:`A'`,
  * his opponent plays and the board has multiple ways of changing,
- * the game is in state :math:`B`, :math:`B` is one of the 6 possible successors of :math:`A'`.
+ * the game is in state :math:`B` (one of the 6 possible successors of :math:`A'`).

 We can model this as a Markov decision process (MDP).